How Sports Teams Make Money: 6 Revenue Streams Explained

 Official Team Merchandise in Generating Revenue

 Your favorite sports teams, like the Knicks or the Yankees, rely heavily on official merchandise sales to boost their revenue.
-Jerseys, caps, and other memorabilia adorned with team logos create an emotional connection with fans which ultimately prompt purchases.
+Jerseys, caps, and other memorabilia adorned with team logos create an emotional connection with fans which ultimately prompts purchases.

 Licensing Agreements in Expanding a Team’s Brand